 Bachelor of Science Degree • School of Arts and Sciences

 The biology faculty of Utica College is noted not only for the quality of its teaching but also for the depth and breadth of its scholarship.
 Research conducted by faculty members involves students.
 These students earn research credit, gain valuable field and lab experience, and publish their research in peer-reviewed scientific journals.
-This student research has been supported by grants from the National Institutes of Health, the National Science Foundation, NASA, the National Geographic Society, and the New York Energy and Development Authority.
+This student research has been supported by grants from the National Institutes of Health, the National Science Foundation, NASA, the National Geographic Society, The Alden Trust, The Community Foundation, and the New York Energy and Development Authority.
 Many biology professors have been honored with the college's awards for distinguished teaching, research, or both.

 Note: For a listing of adjunct faculty, click here >